Tumor-Treating Fields Therapy in Preventing Brain Tumors in Patients with Extensive-Stage Small Cell Lung Cancer

 - Evidence of brain metastases on magnetic resonance imaging (MRI) of brain with and without contrast

-- History of other prior malignancy except for superficial skin cancers
+- History of other prior malignancy within the past 5 years except for superficial skin cancers

 - No severe comorbidities: * History of significant cardiovascular disease unless the disease is well controlled.
 Significant cardiac disease includes second/third degree heart block; significant ischemic heart disease; poorly controlled hypertension; congestive heart failure of the New York * Heart Association (NYHA) Class II or worse (slight limitation of physical activity; comfortable at rest, but ordinary activity results in fatigue, palpitation or dyspnea) * History of arrhythmia that is symptomatic or requires treatment.
 Patients with atrial fibrillation or flutter controlled by medication are not excluded from participation in the trial * History of cerebrovascular accident (CVA) within 6 months prior to start of study treatment * Active infection or serious underlying medical condition that would impair the ability of the patient to received protocol therapy * History of any psychiatric condition that might impair patient’s ability to understand or comply with the requirements of the study or to provide consent